 iTunes Replicates Theater Experience

-a headline I’m eager to read.
+Now that’s a headline I’m eager to read.